snonux/foo.zone/gemfeed/2026-06-01-gt-calculator.md

 I created a calculator.
 Not because the world needed another one, but because I wanted to test something: how well do local LLMs hold up as pair programmers on a real project?

-The answer is: well enough.
+The answer is: well enough for small projects like this.

 `gt` is a command-line calculator written in Go that does RPN (Reverse Polish Notation), percentage calculations, unit conversion, and a fair bit more.
 The name stands for "greater than" — `gt` is a comparison operator the calculator supports.
 Plus it was free in my terminal and I liked the short name.